multi-learn/muppi_neurips/docs/dataset.rst

 GO PPInetwork Embedding view:
 -----------------------------
 | "GO-BP_PPInetwork_embed.txt" file, and "View7” in the hdf5 file.
-| (12376 examples, 128 features)
+| (13683 examples, 128 features)
 | "GO-CC_PPInetwork_embed.txt" file, and "View8” in the hdf5 file.
-| (12869 examples, 128 features)
+| (13683 examples, 128 features)

-This view was generated with a Graph Embedding (SDNE [3]) algorithm with the weighted PPI network as input, via the OpenNE library (https://github.com/thunlp/OpenNE).
+This view was generated with a Graph Embedding (Graph SAGE [3]) algorithm with the weighted PPI network as input, via the Pytorch Geometric library (torch-geometric.readthedocs.io/).
 The edge weighting is the Jaccard similarity coefficient between the Gene Ontology annotations of the two interacting proteins.
 Two embedding are performed, the results of two different weightings: one taking into account the Cellular Component annotations, the other the Biological Process annotations.
 The lists of annotations used for the calculation are those generated for the "Gene Ontology" view.

 Phenotype Ontology view:
 ------------------------
 | "Phenotype_Ontology.txt" file, and "View9” in the hdf5 file.
-| (13684 examples, 6916 features) ou version light : (13683, 4285)
+| (13683 examples, 9079 features) ou version light : (13683, 5673)

 | The Human Phenotype Ontology (HPO) database provides a standardized vocabulary of phenotypic abnormalities encountered in human diseases.
 Each HPO term describes a phenotypic abnormality, such as blindness.
 The database is being developed using the medical literature, Orphanet, DECIPHER, and OMIM.
 The data are organized in a table with the PPI proteins as an index and the columns correspond to the terms HPO.
 Let's say that the gene coding for a protein A is annotated with a term X, and that this term X has the terms Y and Z as parents and ancestors.
 Then the table cells in row A and the X, Y and Z columns will be 1's.The table cells with no match will be 0's.
 The perfectly identical columns are merged into one, along with their column names.
 So three identical columns A, B and C will be merged into one: A_B_C, containing the same information as the first three.
-3416 PPI proteins are encoded by genes annotated by HPO, the remaining 10268 have 0's in each term.
+4013 PPI proteins are encoded by genes annotated by HPO, the remaining 9670 have 0's in each term.
-| Source annotations: https://hpo.jax.org/app/download/annotation (file ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt)
+| Source annotations: https://hpo.jax.org/data/annotations (Genes to Phenotype)
-| Source ontology: https://hpo.jax.org/app/download/ontology (file hp.obo)
+| Source ontology: http://purl.obolibrary.org/obo (file hp.obo)

 Protein Domains view:
 ---------------------
 | "Protein_Domains.txt" file, and "View10” in the hdf5 file.
-| (13439 examples, 11909 features) ou version light : (13439, 1439)
+| (13428 examples, 12477 features) ou version light : (13439, 1646)

 | The InterPro database characterizes and catalogs protein domains present in known proteins and references them with a unique identifier (ID).
 In this dataset the lines are the PPI proteins and the features are the Interpro IDs of the domains.
 This dataset is a count table, so each value corresponds to the number of domains in the column that the protein in the row has.
 Perfectly identical columns are merged into one, along with their column names.
 Thus three identical columns A, B and C will be merged into one: A_B_C, containing the same information as the first three.
 | Source : http://www.ebi.ac.uk/interpro/download/
-| (file protein2ipr.dat.gz pour l’annotation des protéines)
+| (file protein2ipr.dat.gz for protein annotations)
-| (file ParentChildTreeFile.txt pour l’arbre de l’ontologie Interpro)
+| (file ParentChildTreeFile.txt for Interpro ontology's tree)

 Post Translational Modifications view:
 --------------------------------------
 | "Post_Traductionnal_Modifications.txt" file, and "View11” in the hdf5 file.
-| (12811 examples, 29 features)
+| (13282 examples, 32 features)

 | dbPTM data that catalogues post-translational modifications (PTM) on known proteins.
 In this dataset the rows are the PPI proteins and the columns are the different PTMs.
 The value in a column for a given protein is the number of PTM sites in that protein.
 | Source : http://dbptm.mbc.nctu.edu.tw/download.php (All downloadable files from section “The statistics of experimental and putative PTM sites in dbPTM”)